 is an epidemiologist who has clinical, translational and community-based participatory research projects.
 Her research group studies the genetic/epigenetic, environmental and socioeconomic basis of chronic diseases such as cancer, asthma and obesity, with specific interest in understanding how environmental exposures modify risk in vulnerable families.
 Her research is highly interdisciplinary with collaborators across the academic health center and in the community.

 Clinical and molecular epidemiology; gene-environment interactions; biomarkers; community-based participatory research

 Martin LJ, Gupta J, Butsch Kovacic M, Biagini Myers JM, Patterson TL, Ericksen MB, He H, Gibson AM, Baye TM, Heeman AM, Sha S, Eissa T, Khurana Hershey GK.
-Variants in the autophagy-related 5 gene (ATG5) are associated with asthma.
+Functional variants in the autophagy-related 5gene promotor associated with childhood asthma.
 PLoS One.
 2012;7(4):e33454.

 Hoskins EE, Morreale RJ, Werner SP, Higginbotham JM, Brown DR, Laimins LA, Lambert PF, Gillison ML, Nuovo GJ, Wikenheiser-Brokamp KA, Witte DP, Kim MO, Davies SM, Mehta PA, Butsch Kovacic M*, Wells SI* (*Co-corresponding authors).
 The Fanconi Anemia Pathway Limits Human Papillomavirus Replication.
 J Virol.
 2012 Aug;86(15):8131-8.